Updated March 24, 2022

 Every year the School of Computing holds a special event during the last week of classes to showcase student work across several courses including 4th year projects, CISC 226 (Game Design), COCA 201 (Intro to Computing and the Creative Arts), and more.

 In a normal year, we gather in the BioSciences atrium where student present posters and/or demos of their work to other students, faculty, and the community at large.
-Last year at this time, our plans were upended at the last minute and we were unable to hold a proper event.
-This year however, we’re hoping to recreate the whole event virtually.
+Two years ago at this time, our plans were upended at the last minute and we were unable to hold a proper event.

-This year’s event will be held using Hopin, an online browser-based platform for large events like this.
+Like last year, this year’s event will be held using Hopin, an online browser-based platform for large events like this.
 Each student/group will get a virtual booth to demo and interact with guests.
 You don’t have to be at your booth the whole time (or at all), if you submit a video to play at your booth.

 Each booth has a side bar that contains your name(s), project title, short description, and any link that you may submit (a game demo, a PDF of your poster, whatever you like).
 More on how to submit that information further down under Customizing/Updating Your Booth.